hzeller/spixels/hardware/README.md

 * Input power (5V) operates level shifter as well as the Raspberry Pi; no separate USB supply needed.
 * Fused 5V outputs on connectors to prevent accidents.
-* Breakout for I2C, UART and SPI busses of Raspberry Pi to allow connecting other peripherals.
+* The pins of the I2C, UART and SPI busses of Raspberry Pi are not occupied by the data lines.
+They are broken out and allow connecting other common peripherals.

 The CLK is shared, but each connector gets a dedicated buffered signal.